⋅ X min read

 Ask for standard SLA response and resolution times by severity.
 Then ask for evidence of performance against those SLAs.

 Support should not function as a helpdesk alone.
-At the enterprise level, it should operate as a structured risk management layer.
+At enterprise scale, it should operate as a structured risk management layer.

 Commercial structure reveals incentives.

 Ask what is included in the standard subscription and what triggers additional charges.
-Specifically, ask how configuration updates and benefit launches are treated over the life of the contract.
+Specifically, how are configuration updates and benefit launches treated over the life of the contract?

 If change requests become a revenue stream, complexity will persist.